 Whether you should roll or stretch your homemade pizza dough is entirely your discretion.

-It’s like if we’re in front of a yield sign, you need to decide where to go, you either stretch or roll your dough.
+If you’re in front of a yield sign, you must decide where to go, stretch or roll your dough.

-To know which route you will take, ask yourself what is that YOU want.
+To know which route you will take, ask yourself what YOU want.
 How do you like it?

-Alternatively, if you are more into light, airy, and pliable crust pizzas- stretching may be the way to go.
+Alternatively, stretching may be the way to go if you are more into light, airy, and pliable crust pizzas.

-If you decide to stretch the dough by hand, then it would be best not to use a rolling pin for pizza, as the dough will lose all the accumulated gas and all the characteristics of a stretched dough, and you will end up with a thin, dense crust.
-We will discuss this more in detail later on.
+If you decide to stretch the dough by hand, it would be best not to use a rolling pin for pizza, as the dough will lose all the accumulated gas and all the characteristics of a stretched dough, and you will end up with a thin, dense crust.

 We all love pizzas!
-Thin, dense, deep-dish, with their many variants and flavor elements, pizzas continue to dominate our everyday lives.
+Pizzas continue to dominate our everyday lives, thin, dense, and deep-dish, with their many variants and flavor elements.

 But how exactly can you tell if a pizza is rolled or stretched?